zzHAMZAzz/LimeLight-Gaming---Launcher/README.md

 V1 - Initial Release

 V1.1 - Complied into a single EXE using Illmerge (no longer needing the MetroFramework Dll with it)

+V1.2 - Version 1.2, brings in a scroll bar at the bottom for latest news and information regarding Limelight Gaming, this can be updated at anytime without requiring a program update.
+A updater is now in the program meaning whenever a newer version is available, the user will be notified at program launch.
+Finally all static images are stored locally, excpet server banners for obvious reasons